Ronnie Kerr

-Ronnie Kerr (born Ronald George Smith III, 30 March 1974) is an American actor, best known for playing the role of Romeo in The Army Show and the movie Shut Up and Kiss Me in 2010.
+Ronnie Kerr (born Ronald George Smith III, 30 March 1974) is an American actor, writer, and producer, best known for playing the role of Romeo in The Army Show and the movie Shut Up and Kiss Me in 2010.
 He has also starred in many other films and been a personal trainer to several celebrity clients.
 His first TV role was in NYPD Blue in 2001.

 Early and personal life

 He was born as Ronald George Smith III in Pompton Plains, New Jersey.
 He went to Southwestern Oklahoma State University with a full tennis scholarship but then injured his ankle.
 While rehabilitating, he started using the gym more frequently and carried on with fitness training.

 He was then publicly outed in July 2007 when he was spotted in a Chicago gay bar with newly out basketball player John Amaechi.

 Career

 He moved to Los Angeles in 1996, to act in his first action film Absolute Aggression (also starring Robert Davi), which led to other film roles.

 In 2006, he appeared on the cover of the book The Superhero's Closet by H. Andrew Lynch.